versedi/PoE-Community-Overlay/README.md

 # PoE Overlay (Community Fork)

 PoE Overlay is a tool for Path of Exile.
 The ***core aspect*** is to blend in with the game.
 Built with Electron and Angular.
+No Overwolf, no tracking, no shit.
+Everyone can commit and is free to fork and built uppon.

 <!-- TOC -->
 - [Community Development](#community-development)